junglebarry/junglebarry.github.io/about.md

 permalink: /about/
 ---

-This is the personal blog of David James Brooks, Chief Technology Officer at Whisk.com.
+This is the personal blog of David James Brooks.

+I'm the Chief Technology Officer at Whisk.com, a startup based in Birmingham, UK.

 I'm a recovering academic, having both a B.Sc. in Artificial Intelligence and Computer Science, and a Ph.D. in Computer Science from the [University of Birmingham][uob].
 I specialised in Natural Language Processing and Machine Learning.